waferbaby/waferbaby/pages/about/index.markdown

 title: About
 ---

+Oh look, another about page.

 <img src="/images/general/me.jpg" width="500" height="331" alt="A photo of me, leaning back in a chair">

 Hi there!
 I'm Daniel, a sarcastic self-deprecating asthmatic vegan web developer from Sydney, living in San Francisco with my wife and our four small dogs.
 That's me up there, in the photo by [Trevor](https://www.flickr.com/photos/hartsell/8282469048/in/ "Trevor's original photo of me, on Flickr.").

 Currently, I'm an [API](https://developer.zendesk.com/rest_api "The Zendesk API.") [developer](http://github.com/waferbaby/ "My GitHub account.") at [Zendesk](https://www.zendesk.com "Awesome customer support software."), which is awesome.
-Previously I worked at Flickr, for almost 500 years.
+Previously I worked at Flickr for almost 500 years.
 I've been doing this whole web thing since the mid 90's - sorry about that.

 You can email me by sending something to the fourth letter of the English alphabet, followed by the 'at' symbol, care of this domain.